Table of contents

 Improvements to the relay

-When you deploy a new relay or upgrade an existing relay to version 20.0.0-3445+ and you have opted into the relay improvements preview (see note above), you will get the new and improved relay functionality and, if upgrading, will notice an immediate decrease in the amount of disk space required.
+When you deploy a new relay or upgrade an existing relay to version 20.0.0-3445 or later and you have opted into the relay improvements preview, as per the preceding note, you get the new and improved relay functionality and, if upgrading, should notice an immediate decrease in the amount of disk space required.
 There are some key differences to be aware of with the new relay functionality:

-• New relays can’t be arranged in a hierarchy.
-If you have older relays arranged in a hierarchy and upgrade them to agent version 20.0.0-3445+, those relays will each get their updates directly from the relays provided by the Workload Security service.
+• New relays cannot be arranged in a hierarchy.
+If you have older relays arranged in a hierarchy and upgrade them to agent version 20.0.0-3445 or later, those relays each get their updates directly from the relays provided by the Workload Security service.

 • New relays for agent version 20.0.0-3771 and earlier cannot connect to Workload Security relays via proxy.
 This support is added in version 20.0.0-3964.